 1. Do a proper assessment of your Risk Appetite:

 Investors should know the level of risk appetite they have.
 No investment should be made for the sake of recommendation by experts or friends.
-Understand the mutual fund scheme and the level of risk that can involve.
+Understand the mutual fund scheme and the level of risk that can be involved.

 2. Diversify your Asset Allocation: